What is Ozempic used for and how does it work?

 - After 4 weeks, you go up to the 0.5 mg dose once a week for at least 4 weeks.

-- If you need more blood sugar control after 4 weeks, your doctor may decide to increase your dose to a 1 mg injection once weekly.
+- If you need more blood sugar control after 4 weeks, your doctor may decide to increase your dose.

 Can I change the day of the week I use Ozempic?

-Yes, you may change the day of the week you use Ozempic as long as your last dose was taken 2 or more days (>48 hours) before you make the change.
+Yes, you may change the day of the week you use Ozempic as long as your last dose was taken 2 or more days (at least 48 hours) before you make the change.
+Be sure to adjust your calendar.

 If you miss a dose of Ozempic, take the missed dose as soon as possible within 5 days after the missed dose.
 If more than 5 days have passed, skip the missed dose and take your next dose on the regularly scheduled day.